jaehyunjoo/IBP_Linear_Gaussian_Latent_Factor_Model/README.md

 This Python code implements a linear-Gaussian latent factor model using a IBP (Indian buffet process) prior as illustrated in [Griffiths and Ghahramani (2011)](https://dl.acm.org/citation.cfm?id=2021039).

-It uses a truncated IBP prior that has an upper bound of the numebr of latent features K. The real-valued latent feactures was implemented using a slice sampling based on [Neal (2003)](https://www.jstor.org/stable/3448413?seq=1#page_scan_tab_contents).
+It uses a truncated IBP prior that has an upper bound of the numebr of latent feature K. The real-valued latent feactures was implemented using a slice sampling based on [Neal (2003)](https://www.jstor.org/stable/3448413?seq=1#page_scan_tab_contents).

 To test, run